Thefrank/jellyfin-server-freebsd/Installation_TrueNAS_GUI.md

   - Add lffmpeg script to add missing VAAPI command

     There's two version of the script.
 The `Basic` is recommanded for most users since it less likely to be affeted by version update of ffmpeg or Jellyfin.
-The `Advanced` enable more hardware utilisation at the expense of having a higher risk of parsing error.
+The `Advanced` enable more hardware utilisation at the expense of having a higher risk of parsing error. `Basic` and `Advanced` scripts are interchangeable.

     - The `Basic` which enable hardware encoding only :